 The signal of the acceleration control position shall be recorded during all tests at a sampling frequency of 10 Hz.
 It is allowed to use the OBD acceleration control position signal for this purpose.
 The responsible authority may request the manufacturer to evaluate this signal to ensure that the test result is performed correctly.

 1.8.
-After the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6 and Annex B8.
+After the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6 or Annex B8.
 The test shall be repeated until the following number of valid test results have been obtained:

 For Level 1A and Level 1B criteria emissions: three tests